|Pulse duration (I FWHM)||140||fs|

 Center for High Energy Density Science: Texas Petawatt Laser

 The Texas Petawatt (TPW) Laser facility has been the flagship experimental capability of the Center for High Energy Density Science for nearly a decade for high energy density experiments.
-The performance of the machine is now state-of the art enhanced by a year-long $1.5M upgrade that took place in 2015.
-The TPW can deliver laser pulses with peak powers exceeding 1 PW to two target areas with distinctly different focusing geometries.
+The performance of the machine is now state-of-the-art enhanced by a yearlong $1.5M upgrade that took place in 2015.
+The TPW can deliver laser pulses with peak powers of 1 PW to two target areas with distinctly different focusing geometries.
 The laser has been in near-continuous operation since 2009 and executed over 45 experimental campaigns.

-The TPW system delivers pulses as specified in Table 1 (generally pulses with energy up to 140 J with 140 fs duration).
+The TPW system can deliver pulses as specified in Table 1.
+During the April 15 to June 27, 2019 period the laser delivered mean laser pulse performance parameters of Energy = 121 ±4 J, Duration = 137 ±11 fs, and Strehl Ratio = 0.66 ±11, which is typical performance.
 It is internationally unique by delivering pulses with 1-2 orders of magnitude more energy than typical Ti:sapphire based systems, and 3-4 times shorter than those of other Nd:glass based CPA lasers.
-This unique high energy, short pulse capability has been accomplished by combining two technologies: (1) high gain amplification on the front end by optical parametric chirped pulse amplification (OPCPA) to retain broad bandwidth up to the 1 J level at center wavelength near 1057 nm and, (2) mixed Nd:glass amplification in which boosting the pulse to ~160 J (before compression) is accomplished using amplifiers with both phosphate and silicate laser glasses whose peak gain wavelengths are shifted from each other allowing a net amplification of more bandwidth and hence shorter compressed pulses.
+This unique high energy, short pulse capability has been accomplished by combining two technologies: (1) high gain amplification on the front end by optical parametric chirped pulse amplification (OPCPA) to retain broad bandwidth up to the 1 J level at center wavelength near 1057 nm and, (2) mixed Nd:glass amplification in which boosting the pulse to ~140 J (before compression) is accomplished using amplifiers with both phosphate and silicate laser glasses whose peak gain wavelengths are shifted from each other allowing a net amplification of more bandwidth and hence shorter compressed pulses.

-The TPW laser has been built in a 5000 sq. ft. high bay facility in Robert Lee Moore Hall on the University of Texas campus which houses clean room facilities needed for the TPW laser chain, as well as radiation shielded target areas with controlled access, and a control room for remote operation of the lasers.
-The layout of these elements in the underground highbay is illustrated in Fig. 1.
+The TPW laser resides in a 5000 sq. ft. high bay facility in Robert Lee Moore Hall on the University of Texas campus.
+The facility has clean room facilities needed for the TPW laser chain, as well as radiation shielded target areas with controlled access, and a control room for remote operation of the lasers.
+The layout of these elements in the underground highbay is shown in Fig. 1.

 Fig. 1: Current TPW Facility Showing locations of vacuum chambers housing the compressor, TC1 and TC2 beamlines.
 Clean room roof and parts of the radiation shield walls are hidden to allow a clear view.